udacity/self-driving-car/challenges/challenge-2/README.md

 For reference, an example file filled with '0' for every steering prediction scores 0.20678229236453141.

+Additionally, you may have noticed that Team Autumn, who had the lowest scoring submission at the end, is not present on the final leaderboard.
+This is due to an Amazon EC2 storage corruption event, and the inability to recover the model for validation purposes.
+While this eliminated them from the prizes in the competition, we have included [Jesse Hu's writeup here](https://github.com/udacity/self-driving-car/tree/master/steering-models/community-models/autumn) on his innovative approach to the problem using optical flow computation, along with [another model he submitted](https://github.com/udacity/self-driving-car/tree/master/steering-models/evaluation) in the evaluations ection of the repository.

 | Rank | Team Name |   Public Score  |  Private Score  |
 | ---- | :--------:| ---------------:| ---------------:|
 | 1  | komanda     | 0.0482910511682 | 0.0512445872957 |